downshiftorg/ezekiel/README.md

 $stub->bar('friends'); // returns 'Howdy FRIENDS!'
 ```

-You can also **combine the `@prop` syntax with anonymous functions to dynamically return the result of invoking a public property which is a anonymous function**:
+You can also **combine the `@prop` syntax with anonymous functions** to dynamically return the result of invoking a public property which is a anonymous function:

 ```php
 <?php